 Educational Advancement training in Africa (funded by the Carnegie Corporation of New York)

-The Council for Advancement and Support of Education has received a two-year grant from the Carnegie Corporation of New York to provide resources and training in fundraising and alumni development to 20 universities across Africa.
+The Council for Advancement and Support of Education is pleased to announce a further two-year grant from the Carnegie Corporation of New York, running from July 2014 - June 2016.

 As part of the grant, CASE will work closely with a small number of African universities under a new hub initiative, whilst continuing to provide in-person conferences and online training to universities across Africa.